alexdavis10/100daysofcloud/Journey/001/Readme.md

 - ✍️ Updating this readme.md file to update file on github through visual studio code and mac terminal.

+-Testing a pull action after updating readme.md file in github and pulling to mac.

 ## Social Proof

 ✍️ Show that you shared your process on Twitter or LinkedIn